jmwinemiller/portfolio/content/resume/_index.md

 featured_image: "cardiff.jpg"
 ---

-Data science professional with 10+ years of hands-on experience in advanced analytics, software engineering, statistics, and applied machine learning.
-Constructing machine learning solutions in various technologies including SQL, NoSQL, Python, R, and PySpark.
+Data science professional with 12+ years of hands-on experience in advanced analytics, software engineering, statistics, and applied machine learning.
+Constructing machine learning solutions in various technologies including SQL, NoSQL, C++, Python, PySpark, R, and Rust.
 Efficiently using software development and machine learning lifecycle methodologies to provide automated scalable enterprise product solutions.

 Holds a M.S. in Applied Statistics and Analytics from the University of Kansas Medical Center, a Biostatistics Graduate Certificate from the University of Kansas Medical Center, a B.S. in Mathematics and Statistics from the University of Missouri-Kansas City, and has continued regularly attending data science and statistics seminars.

-Has over 6+ years leading teams as a mentor to analysts, engineers, and scientists.
+Has over 8+ years leading teams as a mentor to analysts, engineers, and scientists.
 Collaborating with stakeholders functioning in a variety of data driven fields including data science, architecture, warehousing, and governance.

 {{< pdf-link JordanWinemiller_CV "full CV" >}}

 #

-{{< pdf-link JordanWinemiller_Resume "summary Resume" >}}
+[//]: # ({{< pdf-link JordanWinemiller_Resume "summary Resume" >}})

 ## Curriculum Vitae